sugarcoat/sugarcoat/README.md

 **Pattern Library Generator**

-- Takes your already-documented code and creates a readable, auto-generated website
+- Parses the documentation comments from your code into HTML or JSON
-- Promotes documentation best-practices for your project, beginning to end
+- Accepts comments from any text-based file format (HTML, CSS, JavaScript, SASS, Less, etc.)
-- Accepts comments from `.html` and `.css/.less/.scss` files
+- Promotes documentation best-practices for your project
-- Includes a default pattern library template out of the box
+- Includes a default Handlebars template that generates a pattern library

 ---